agustin94/RDA_Pulover/README.md

 ![](./gif/Win_Activate_Excel.gif)

-## Conectar macro con  Excel.
+## Connect macro with Excel.
 To interact with the excel and get the data, we have to relate it.

-Pasos:
+Steps:
   1. Let's go to Functions (Funciones).
   2. In Variable Output we write **XL**.
   3. In Function Name we select **ComObjActive**.